Skip to content

 How should one decide between remote and moderated research?

-Start by asking: What confidence level do I need from this insight?
-Remote works when stakes are low or testing flows quickly, but in-depth moderated studies offer richer understanding for critical decisions.
-This aligns with UXArmy’s flexible approach to remote usability testing tools.
+Start by asking: u003cemu003eWhat confidence level do I need from this insight?u003c/emu003e Remote works when stakes are low or testing flows quickly, but in-depth moderated studies offer richer understanding for critical decisions.
+This aligns with UXArmy’s flexible approach to u003cstrongu003eremote usability testing toolsu003c/strongu003e.

 How can researchers build psychological safety for remote participants?

 Lean into authenticity.
-Embrace technical glitches, laugh at yourself, and show your humanity—this helps participants relax and share openly, even from afar.
+Embrace technical glitches, laugh at yourself, and show your humanity this helps participants relax and share openly, even from afar.
 Ms. Lim’s tip highlights empathy beyond the screen.

 Is leadership supportive of user research in Asia?